Prescription Drugs: Most Are Harmful, Many Are Deadly

 "'The overuse of prescription drugs provides a vacation from personal responsibility".
 Bruce Lipton, Ph.D.

 Michael Grant White July 13, 2020 age 79 (and counting) LOL

 I AM NOT ANTI PRESCRIPTION DRUGS.
-IF EXPOSED TO POISON OK OR IVY, I ALMOST RUN FOR THE STERIODS.
-OTHERWISE MY LIST IS LESS THAN ONE.
+IF EXPOSED TO POISON OK OR IVY, I ALMOST RUN FOR THE STEROIDS.
+OTHERWISE MY LIST IS ONE OR LESS.

 In 2018, 5.8 billion prescriptions were dispensed in the United States.

 "More than 23 percent of Americans took three or more prescription drugs in a 30 days period, according to a 2017 CDC estimate.
 Furthermore, 39 percent over age 65 take five or more, a number that’s increased three-fold in the last several decades.
 There are about 1,000 known side effects and 5,000 drugs on the market, making for nearly 125 billion possible side effects between all possible pairs of drugs.
 Most of these have never been prescribed together, let alone systematically studied, according to the Stanford researchers"

 Corruption in Global Health Care May Exceed $1 TRILLION